 Get ready to enjoy the enthralling travel experience to Kedarnath which is located at the highest elevation amongst all pilgrimages in the circuit and this is the way the journey to Kedarnath is divided into two different steps first is driving towards Guptkashi from Uttarkashi.
-Guptakshi is the first halt on the way to Kedarnath where you reach after covering a driving distance of almost 10 hours.
+Guptakshi is the first half of the way to Kedarnath where you reach after covering a driving distance of almost 10 hours.
 Once you are at Guptkashi you get the beautiful chance to witness the charm of the majestic Chaukhamba Peak and this halt to Kedarnath offers you various staying options.
 Spend your night at Guptkashi after visiting two famous temples in the region i.e. Ardh Narishwar Temple and Vishwanath Temple.

 Day 6: Covering the trekking trail to Kedarnath

 Today you will be following the second step to reach Kedarnath Temple, one of the prime destinations of Shiva worshippers.
-Early morning set out of the hotel and reach to the point from where the trek to Kedarnath starts and after covering this arduous and difficult trek enter the shrine and complete the puja rituals and after seeking the blessings of Lord Kedar come out of the shrine and spend some time in the vicinity of the destination which is dipped in serene and tranquil aura and each touch of air fills you with spirituality.
+Early morning set out of the hotel and reach the point from where the trek to Kedarnath starts after covering this arduous and difficult trek enters the shrine and complete the puja rituals and after seeking the blessings of Lord Kedar come out of the shrine and spend some time in the vicinity of the destination which is dipped in the serene and tranquil aura and each touch of air fills you with spirituality.

 Day 7: Drive Towards Rudraprayag

 Now 4 days are left in your hand and you are left with 1 more destination to visit.
-On the seventh day of the trip after paying a morning visit to Lord Kedar to start driving towards Gaurikund from where you need to cover the driving distance of 4-5 hours to reach Rudraprayag, the holy confluence of River Alaknanda and Mandakini.
-Rudraprayag is believed to be the best halt to those who are approaching either to Kedarnath or Badrinath as this halt is packed with several staying options for the pilgrims.
+On the seventh day of the trip after paying a morning visit to Lord Kedar start driving towards Gaurikund from where you need to cover the driving distance of 4-5 hours to reach Rudraprayag, the holy confluence of River Alaknanda and Mandakini.
+Rudraprayag is believed to be the best halt for those who are approaching either Kedarnath or Badrinath as this halt is packed with several staying options for the pilgrims.

 Day 8: Finally you are at the Last Destination of Char Dham Yatra

 It is always advisable to leave early morning for Badrinath Temple if you don’t want to stand in a long queue waiting for your turn.
-You must be aware of the mandatory ritual of Badrinath Dham that before entering into the temple you are required to take a holy dip into the Tapt Kund.
+You must be aware of the mandatory ritual of Badrinath Dham that before entering the temple you are required to take a holy dip into the Tapt Kund.
 After seeking the blessing of Lord Badri (an incarnation of Lord Vishnu) you can visit some other nearby temples and scenic destinations including Vyas Cave, Mata Murti Temple, Narad Kund, Bhim Pul, and Mana Village (the last Indian Village located on Indo-Tibet border).